simplykapoor/teched2022-IN260/exercises/ex0/README.md

     <br><img src="/exercises/ex0/images/00-0001.png" width=80% height=80%>

 2. In some cases, you may get the following questionaire screen.
-If not, proceed to exercise **step 4**.
+If not, proceed to exercise step **4**.
 Otherwise, select link *Skip* from the upper right of the screen

     <br><img src="/exercises/ex0/images/00-0001a.png" width=80% height=80%>

-3. On the next screen, select the *Leave tutorial* link
+3. On the next screen, either collapse the getting started section or select the *Leave tutorial* link to get the getting started section closed

     <br><img src="/exercises/ex0/images/00-0001b.png" width=80% height=80%>